 Each employee has a different learning style, needs a different pace, and has a different level of background knowledge, but it’s not always possible to accommodate all their needs.
 With AI, however, it’s suddenly easy to prepare multiple different versions of your sales training program to cater to each individual’s learning preferences.

 AI can also help you connect with sales professionals from any location.
 An increasingly remote workforce means you can hire talent anywhere in the world.
 AI can adapt on the fly to regional differences and conversational styles while training every sales employee to the same standard while.

 Unless you have a very small sales team, you won’t be able to have the same person review every employee’s sales pitch.
 But if different sales managers listen to different employees, it’s tough to make sure that feedback is consistent.
 Actually, it’s impossible to maintain that consistency even if the same manager responds to every employee.
 Humans pick up on different things at different times, are more alert at some times than others, and have emotions that can get in the way of objectivity.

 None of that is a problem when AI is responsible for the feedback.
 AI can create an objective scoring system and apply it dispassionately and equally to every employee.
 With an AI system, you can be sure that you’re providing each sales professional with targeted, consistent, and structured feedback that brings everyone to the same minimum level of competency, no matter where they start from.

 As you can see, AI has a lot to give to sales training challenges.
-When you use AI-powered sales coaching programs, you can make your training more accessible, authentic, tailored, and accurate, and your feedback more appropriate, in order to raise the skill level among all your sales team and ultimately close more deals.
+When you use AI-powered sales programs such as Second Nature’s sales training software, you can make your training more accessible, authentic, tailored, and accurate, and your feedback more appropriate, in order to raise the skill level among all your sales team and ultimately close more deals.